 Mail Order Knife Sharpening

 Mail order knife sharpening is a popular way to have your knives professionally sharpened, although it will leave you empty-handed – much like the knife block pictured above.
 With mail order sharpening services, a padded, postage-paid envelope is sent to your home for you to pack and send your knives in.
 Turn-around times can vary, as well, which means you’ll be without your knives for at least a few weeks, if not longer.
-This may not be the best option for many professionals and busy home chefs. and it may not be an efficient or affordable option to have back-up knives when your working set is out for sharpening, either.
+This may not be the best option for many professionals and busy home chefs.
+In addition, it may not be an efficient or affordable option to have back-up knives when your working set is out for sharpening.

 Flea Market Knife Sharpener